raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 # GENERAL SCRIPT SYNTAX

-A script for Sync360 represents an xml file which can be a valid xml file (in case of usage of root element Script as it is described in the clause or a bunch of xml elements.
+A script for Sync360 represents an xml file which must be a valid xml file (in case of usage of root element Script as it is described in the clause or a bunch of xml elements.

 The script consists of nested elements.
 Element is a logical document component either begins with a start-tag (for example, <context>) and ends with a matching end-tag (for example, </context>) or consists only of an empty element-tag (for example, <criteria />).
 The characters between the start- and end-tags, if any, are the element's content, and may contain markup, including other elements, which are called child elements.

-*Example:*

 ```
 <set var="CitiesAndCountries">